Annual CHP conference exploring "Preservation and Memory"

 Students complete battlefield analysis for National Park Service

 In collaboration with the Middletown Historical Society, our students completed an investigative analysis of the Siege of Newport, a 1778 battle that became one of the largest military operations of the American Revolution.
 The historic effort to retake Newport was the first joint military operation of the newly formed alliance between the French and the Colonials.

 The 365-page document is the first in-depth analysis of the battlefield that could very well have been the site where the Revolutionary War was won.
 The research was commissioned by the National Park Service's American Battlefield Protection Program.

 $39K grant funds site documentation for Sadkeche Fight

-A $39,000 grant from the National Park Service is funding our program’s efforts to conduct site documentation for the Sadkeche Fight, a battle associated with the little-known Yamasee War (1715-1717) in South Carolina.
-The grant gives our students an opportunity to substantially contribute to a real world, federally funded preservation project.
+A $39,000 grant from the National Park Service funded our program's efforts to conduct site documentation for the Sadkeche Fight, a battle associated with the little-known Yamasee War (1715-1717) in South Carolina.
+The grant gave our students an opportunity to substantially contribute to a real world, federally funded preservation project.